Behind the Seams: Extra-Long Jam-Packed Edition

 June 20th

 After months of staying at home, the case numbers finally started to decrease to a level where I felt comfortable visiting my family, who had also remained at home except for essential trips to the grocery store or pharmacy.
-My mom picked up Matt and me and drove us to her house, where we drank martinis in the back yard with my mom and brother, told stories, and joked around.
+My mom picked up mb and me and drove us to her house, where we drank martinis in the back yard with my mom and brother, told stories, and joked around.

 I know I’m not alone in feeling that this year really emphasized the importance of family and togetherness (to the extent that such things are possible and enjoyable for you – I know not everyone is lucky enough to have a family they like, who likes them back).
 You can see in my face in this photo that this was no ordinary “sitting around drinking and chatting” kind of night – this was special, even though the tone was casual.
 I was so glad to finally get to see these people again who had seemed hundreds of miles away even when they were just across the city from me.